 The next consideration will be whether you purchase a hardwired charging station or a plug-in unit.

 So, what’s the difference?
 Let’s start with the hardwired charging stations.

-Hardwired charging stations can typically be installed indoors or outdoors (check with manufacturer; all ClipperCreek hardwired station are rated for installation both indoors or outdoors).
+Hardwired charging stations can typically be installed indoors or outdoors (check with manufacturer; most ClipperCreek charging stations, whether they are hardwired or plug-in, are rated for installation both indoors or outdoors).

 A hardwired station has three feet of flexible conduit coming from the top or bottom of the station (depending on the model) and it has service wires that come out of the conduit about six inches for easy installation into a junction box

 When it comes to installation, hardwired units are typically more permanent.
 They can be moved, but you’d probably need to have an electrician come out to uninstall and then reinstall the unit at your new location.